kjonathan024/casino-game/readme.txt

 for certain games for there to be a leveling system.

 Features:
-    - Player class with levels for each of the games, money amounts,
+    - Player class with levels for each of the games, money
+    - Blackjack (maybe add for leveling the ability to "feel lucky" on a next card)
+    - Horse racing (generate horse objects with random speed stats)
+    - Dice